Willy Adames Player Props: Brewers vs. Diamondbacks

 - The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in MLB.

-- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.49).
+- The Diamondbacks have a 4.44 team ERA that ranks 20th among all league pitching staffs.

-- The Diamondbacks rank 17th in baseball in home runs surrendered (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (82 total, 1.1 per game).

-- Kelly makes the start for the Diamondbacks, his 15th of the season.
-He is 8-3 with a 3.25 ERA and 89 strikeouts in 83 2/3 innings pitched.
+- Nelson gets the start for the Diamondbacks, his 15th of the season.
+He is 3-4 with a 5.30 ERA and 46 strikeouts in 71 1/3 innings pitched.

-- The righty's most recent time out was on Thursday against the Philadelphia Phillies, when he tossed six innings, surrendering three earned runs while giving up three hits.
+- The righty last appeared on Thursday against the Philadelphia Phillies, when he tossed four innings, allowing five earned runs while giving up 10 hits.

+- The 25-year-old has a 5.30 ERA and 5.8 strikeouts per nine innings across 14 games this season, while allowing a batting average of .300 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.